octoenergy/octoenergy.github.io/_posts/2016-05-05-django-elb-health-checks.markdown

     return http.HttpResponse()
 {% endhighlight %}

-It would have been easier to use Nginx to respond to the health-check request directly without troubling uWSGI.
+It would have been easier to use NGINX to respond to the health-check request directly without troubling uWSGI.
 But we get considerably more value by going a layer deeper and getting the Django application to respond.
 Several classes of problem